thybag/PHP-SharePoint-Lists-API/readme.md

     $sp->read('<list_name>', 10, array('surname'=>'smith'), null, array('age' => 'desc'));

-By default List item's are returned in the form of an Array.
-If you would prefer the results to return in object form, use
+By default list item's are returned as arrays with lower case index's.
+If you would prefer the results to return as object's, before invoking any read operations use:

 	$sp->setReturnType('object');

-Before invoking any read operations.
+Automatically making the attribute names lowercase can also be deactivated by using:

+	$sp->lowercaseIndexs(false);

 #### Querying a list
 The query method can be used when you need to specify a query that is to complex to be easily defined using the read methods.
 Queries are constructed using a number of (hopefully expressive) Pseudo SQL methods.